 Once you have control of your GMB account, ensure that all of the information on your Business Profile is accurate, and take care of any outstanding customer service issues in the form of review responses.

 Google also recently introduced new features that allow you to update your business information if it’s changed due to Covid-19.
 For example, you can now set various business hours and highlight the safety precautions you’re taking.
-You can learn more in detail from this guide to updating your Google My Business listing for a Covid-19 reopening, which has all of the tips you’ll need to make the most of these new additions.

 Add location pages to your website